mamezou-tech/setup-helmfile/README.md

 > - The AWS version of kubectl is installed.
 > - This action works on Linux.
 > - Helm 2.x is not supported.
+> - Following Helm plugins will be installed
+>   - helm-diff
+>   - helm-s3

 ```yaml
 name: CI